Discover folk - the CRM for people-powered businesses

 Key features

-- Sales automation: Automates sales tasks like lead management, deal tracking, and follow-up actions, crucial for managing SaaS leads and customer acquisition.
+- Sales automation: Automates sales tasks like lead management, deal tracking, and follow-up actions, crucial for managing SaaS leads and customer acquisition for medium-sized teams.

-- Customizable dashboards and reports: Allows users to create and customize dashboards and reports for in-depth analytics, helping SaaS startups track investor metrics and customer engagement.
+- Customizable dashboards and reports: Allows users to create and customize dashboards and reports for in-depth analytics, helping sales teams track metrics and customer engagement.

-- Lead and contact management: Manages customer information, tracks interactions, and segments contacts for targeted campaigns, essential for nurturing leads and maintaining investor relations.
+- Lead and contact management: Manages customer information, tracks interactions, and segments contacts for targeted campaigns, essential for nurturing leads and maintaining relationships.

-- Workflow automation: Automates routine tasks and processes to improve efficiency and reduce manual effort, streamlining operations for SaaS startups.
+- Workflow automation: Automates routine tasks and processes to improve efficiency and reduce manual effort, streamlining operations for sales organizations.

-- Multi-channel communication: Integrates with email, phone, social media, and live chat to manage customer interactions, ensuring seamless communication with leads, investors, and customers.
+- Multi-channel communication: Integrates with email, phone, social media, and live chat to manage customer interactions across your sales team.

 Pros

-- Affordability: Zoho CRM offers competitive pricing with various tiers, making it accessible to SaaS startups with limited budgets.
+- Affordability: Zoho CRM offers competitive pricing with various tiers, making it accessible to SaaS startups with medium-sized teams and limited budgets.

 - Customization: Extensive customization options allow SaaS businesses to tailor the CRM to their specific needs, including custom fields, modules, and workflows.

-- Integration with Zoho suite: Seamless integration with other Zoho products (like Zoho Books and Zoho Projects) creates a comprehensive ecosystem for managing different business functions.
+- Integration with Zoho suite: Seamless integration with other Zoho products creates a comprehensive ecosystem for managing different business functions for teams of 20-50 people.

-- AI-powered features: Zia, the AI assistant, provides intelligent insights, predictive analytics, and task automation, helping to improve sales and marketing efficiency for SaaS startups.
+- AI-powered features: Zia, the AI assistant, provides intelligent insights, predictive analytics, and task automation, helping to improve sales efficiency.

-- Mobile accessibility: Zoho CRM offers a robust mobile app, allowing users to manage customer relationships and access data on the go, with offline capabilities.
+- Mobile accessibility: Zoho CRM offers a robust mobile app, allowing sales teams to manage customer relationships and access data on the go.

 Cons

-- Complex setup: Initial setup and configuration can be complex, particularly for SaaS startups without technical expertise or dedicated IT resources.
+- Complex setup: Initial setup and configuration can be complex, particularly for medium-sized sales teams without dedicated IT resources.

 Price and plans